xmatters/xm-labs-LogicMonitor-Integration/README.md

 To import the communication plan:

 1. In the target xMatters system, on the __Developer__ tab, click __Import Plan__.
-2. Click __Browse__, and then locate the downloaded communication plan: [xMatters Initiate Event via Phone Call Communication Plan](xMattersPlan/LogicMonitor.zip)
+2. Click __Browse__, and then locate the downloaded communication plan: [xMatters LogicMonitor Communication Plan](xMattersPlan/LogicMonitor.zip)
 3. Click __Import Plan__.
 4. Once the communication plan has been imported, click __Plan Disabled__ to enable the plan.
 5. In the __Edit__ drop-down list, select __Access Permissions__.